Network complexity plays a very important role in network design. Every network designer tries to find the simplest design.

-Scalability is robustness to changes to the size and complexity of the system as whole.
+Scalability is robustness to changes to the size and complexity of the system as a whole.

 Modularity is robustness to structure component rearrangements

-Evolvability is robustness of lineages to changes on longtime scales
+Evolvability is the robustness of lineages to changes on long time scales

 A system can have a property that is robust to one set of perturbations and yet fragile for a different property and/or perturbation.

-Internet is a good example for robust yet fragile paradigm.
+The Internet is a good example of a robust yet fragile paradigm.
 It is robust to single component failure but fragile for a targeted attack.

-Network design follows Robust Yet Fragile paradigm.
-Because RYF touches on the fact that all network designs make a tradeoffs between different design goals.
+Network design follows the Robust Yet Fragile paradigm.
+Because RYF touches on the fact that all network designs make tradeoffs between different design goals.

 Look at picture-2.
 We should be in the domain of the Robust and tried to find Pmax.
 Robustness definitely needs a complexity (at least some) thus NETWORK COMPLEXITY IS GOOD.

 What are the elements of the networks?